xmootoo/xmootoo/README.md

 ## Welcome 👋🏼

 I am a incoming MSc Computer Science student with a passion for artificial intelligence and quantum computing.
-I am particularly interested in problems pertaining to self-supervised learning, applications of AI for medicine, and the intersection of deep learning and quantum computing.
+Specifically, I'm interested in problems pertaining to self-supervised learning, applications of AI for medicine, and the intersection of deep learning and quantum computing.

 <!--